Database replication

 If the cluster is already running, enabling replication requires minimal steps:

-1. Create and configure object storage for Write Ahead Log (WAL) files in AWS or Azure
+1. Create and configure object storage for Write Ahead Log (WAL) files in AWS, Azure, or NFS

 2. Enable a primary node and upload WAL files to the object storage